kevinhwang91/rnvimr/README.md

 - Automatically wipe out the buffers corresponding to the files deleted by Ranger
 - Synchronize the current working directory of Neovim and Ranger
 - Hide the files included in gitignore
+- Save Buffer information when the src files are moved from Ranger

 ## Installation